zhuorantan/teslausb/doc/OneStepSetup.md

     # If unset, defaults to the default Raspbian timezone, Europe/London (BST).
     # export timezone=America/Los_Angeles

+    # By default there is a 20 second delay between connecting to wifi and
+    # starting the archiving of recorded clips.
+Uncomment this to change
+    # the duration of that delay
+    # export archivedelay=20

     # export pushover_enabled=false
     # export pushover_user_key=user_key
     # export pushover_app_key=app_key